YahiaElsayed19/yahiaelsayed19/README.md

 👨‍💻 I am really enthusiastic about learning new technology.
 In 2022, I learned **Javascript**, **React.js**, **React native**, **HTML**, **CSS** and **UI/UX**.

 🎸 Outside the world of tech too, I enjoy pushing myself to develop new skills.
-My hobbies range from Music **Music producing** and **Composing**.
+My hobbies range from **Music producing** and **Composing**.

 ## 🛠️ Skills